ruslo/CGold/docs/glossary/binary-tree.rst

 Binary tree
 -----------

-This is directory where :ref:`CMake <CMake>` will store generated files and where :ref:`native build tool <native build tool>` will store it's temporary files.
+This is hierarchy of directories where :ref:`CMake <CMake>` will store generated files and where :ref:`native build tool <native build tool>` will store it's temporary files.
 Directory will contain variables/paths which are specific to your environment so they doesn't mean to be shareable.
 E.g. you **should never**